 Valters and I are great travel buddies because, in many ways, we are so alike.
-We are both drawn to natural beauty and places where lack of modern technology forces you to go outside and just be, we both can lay ourselves bare without much thought, and we both require a certain amount of spontaneous trips in our lives to keep us sane.
+We are both drawn to natural beauty and places where the lack of modern technology forces you to go outside and just be, we both can lay ourselves bare without much thought, and we both require a certain amount of spontaneous trips in our lives to keep us sane.

-He never tells me my ideas are crazy or my dreams too big and by now, we have learned that by accepting who we are and what we love allows us to live our lives to the fullest.
+He never tells me my ideas are crazy or my dreams too big and by now, we have learned that accepting who we are and what we love allows us to live our lives to the fullest.
 We have acknowledged our passion for travel and embraced the deep-rooted infatuation with surfing.

 When it comes to travel, I just love how it disrupts everyday patterns of my life, how it mends fractures in my mind and in a way, makes me whole.
 A very long time ago, we decided to make a living, loving and travelling to the fullest our main priority.
 And we never looked back.

-Our day trip from Nice to Monaco that is located on a Medeterenian coast and is entirely surrounded by France wasn’t really an impulsive idea.
+Our day trip from Nice to Monaco which is located on a Medeterenian coast and is entirely surrounded by France wasn’t really an impulsive idea.
 Best known for its luxurious hotels, casinos, tax-free status and fancy resorts, Monaco was never our dream destination.

 We actually, head our sites set for seeing colourful Menon town and medieval Eze on French Riveria.
 But the novelty of visiting yet another country that’s sitting conveniently just a stone’s throw away from Nice, where we spend 5 days basking in the sunshine, was so seductive that we planned accordingly and set aside an extra day for it.

-Our introduction to Monaco, the worlds second smallest country, was very brief.
+Our introduction to Monaco, the world’s second-smallest country, was very brief.
 But as ever, we were determined to make the most of our time in this place.